todd-carlsson/eltezza-website-v2/README.md

 - Custom marquees with Framer Motion
 - Custom video component to adapt for webkit/Safari
 - Custom scroll spy hook for tracking sections on navigation bar
+- Custom video controls hook for pausing and playing videos on hover
 - Linting with Eslint
 - Format with Prettier
 - Husky and Lint-staged for Pre-committing